k0staa/k0staa.github.io/_posts/2019-12-15-spock-restassured-docs.markdown

 ~~~
 snippetsDir = "$buildDir/generated-snippets"
 ~~~
 I also created a task (`copyAsciidocTemplate`) that will copy the template document from the `src/docs/asciidoc` directory to the same directory where the fragments of API documentation will be generated.
-Some tutorials show the way where the generated parts are thrown into the `src` directory but I do not like such littering.
+Some tutorials show that the generated parts are thrown into the src directory. but for me it is a bad approach..

 The configuration of the ascidoc -> html converter plugin (`org.asciidoctor.convert`) should be placed in the `asciidoctor` task.
-I also added there a fragment that copies the generated files to the `resoources` directory, which causes them to be added to the application jar.
+I also added there a fragment that copies the generated files to the `resources` directory, which causes them to be added to the application jar.
 The last line connects the task `ascidoctor` with the `bootRun` task, so it's build documentation when `bootRun` task is run.

 I have also added a groovy plugin.
-Remember that after adding it, the Java plugin will also be added automatically.
+Remember that after adding it, the Java plugin will also be added automatically so you don't have to add it anymore.

 An important part of the application is the documentation template `/src/docs/asciidocs/api.adoc`:
 ~~~